 SHERRILL L. (GREGORY) TROVATO, MBA, MST, EA, USTCP developed and began teaching Preparing to Practice before the US Tax Court after passing the Tax Court exam on her first attempt in 2000.
 She is proud that 79.5% of those successful over the past eight exam cycles (2002-2016), attended her full exam cycle class series, purchased her materials, or took her review session immediately before the exam.

 She received her BA (Business Administration, Accounting), MBA (Finance), and MS (Taxation) degrees, all from California State University (Fullerton) between 1988 and 1993.
-She passed the SEE on her first attempt in 1991, became an enrolled agent in 1992, and became a Fellow of NTPI (National Tax Practice Institute) in 2000.
-Sherrill passed the 2000 Tax Court exam on her first attempt in 2000, and was admitted as a nonattorney practitioner in 2001.
+She passed the SEE on her first attempt in 1991, became an enrolled agent in 1992, a Fellow of NTPI (National Tax Practice Institute) in 2000. and passed the 2000 Tax Court exam on her first attempt and was admitted as a nonattorney practitioner in 2001.

 She has been a regular instructor for the National Association of Enrolled Agents (NAEA) at its prestigious National Tax Practice Institute (NTPI) since 2002, and also frequently speaks at various NAEA state affiliates and for other organizations.
 In addition to radio and TV appearances and interviews, Sherrill has written articles, including those about the Tax Court exam process for CCH’s Journal of Tax Practice and Procedure (June/July 2003) and NAEA’s EAJournal (May/June 2007, available on this web site).
 Articles on other topics have been published in the EAJournal, including “Introduction to Tax Court” that appears in the July/August 2013 issue.